7shi/dante-la-el/Inferno/MT/compare-en.md

 that I was about to turn back many times.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">36</td><td>
-That I was for turning back more than once turned.
+that I was about to turn back more than once.
 </td></tr>
 <tr><td>DeepL</td><td align="right">36</td><td>
 That I was to return several times turned.